adjurk/elk-stack-poc/README.md

 ## Components

 **Assumptions:**
-- **Minimal cost possible** - use AWS Free Tier, `destroy` resources when not in use and recreate thanks to IaC
+- **Minimal cost possible** - avoid costly services (e.g. simple k3s cluster instead of charging for EKS), `destroy` resources when not in use and recreate thanks to IaC
 - **Medium ops overhead** - implementing in k3s but with IaC where possible for a simple `apply`
+- **Fast provisioning** - ready within 5 minutes

 **Must-haves:**
-- [ ] Sample Python app writing logs to container stdout in a loop
 - [ ] k3s
-  - [ ] Fluent Bit as DaemonSet (instead of Logstash)
+  - [x] Filebeat as DaemonSet
   	- [ ] Metrics enabled
   - [x] ElasticSearch
   - [x] Logstash